 Don’t get me wrong, I’m not saying you should skip the cool sights and experiences.
 I’m just saying you should be prepared by knowing how much things cost and how to minimize those costs.

-Tip #2: purchase a Museum pass (2-day 42 euro; 4-day 56 euro; etc…) and it will give you access to many of the sights on your list.
-For example, the 2-day pass allows you to visit the following (click to enlarge) :
+Tip #2: Purchase a Museum pass (2-day 48 euro; 4-day 62 euro; etc…) and it will give you access to many of the sights on your list.
+For example, the 2-day pass allows you to visit the following (click to enlarge):

-(Disclaimer: this photo was borrowed from the website below.
+(Disclaimer: This photo was borrowed from the website below.
 Also, prices have been updated for 2016/2017)

 FOOD, GLORIOUS FOOD

 Let’s be honest, we all want to go to Paris and drink fabulous wine and champagne, eat fresh baguettes, sumptuous cheeses and macarons by the truck load.